 Biographies of CVMA Executive Members

-DR. TROYE MCPHERSON, PRESIDENT
+DR. TROYE MCPHERSON, IMMEDIATE PAST-PRESIDENT

 Dr. Troye McPherson, born in Cape Breton, N.S., graduated from the Ontario Agricultural College in 1984 and the Ontario Veterinary College in 1989.
 She then headed to western Canada to tackle a multitude of career opportunities; working in large animal and small animal veterinary medicine, teaching agricultural courses at Lakeland College in Vermilion, Alta., and becoming the Acting Director of the Animal Health Technologist Program at the College for two semesters.
 She returned to Nova Scotia to continue expanding her knowledge in the profession; in mixed practice, small animal and emergency medicine, and as a Federal Veterinarian, meat inspector, for a year.
 She also helped develop a Veterinary Assistant Program at a private business college in Halifax.
 However, her true calling was as a small animal practitioner, and has been one ever since.
 Dr. McPherson is a member of the American Association of Feline Practitioners and is currently working on her board certification (feline specialist).
 She is currently the CVMA representative for the Federation of Veterinarians of Europe and the Registered Veterinary Technologists and Technicians of Canada.
 She served on the Council of the Nova Scotia Veterinary Medical Association twice.
 Dr. McPherson lives in Dartmouth, N.S., with her husband, Patrick, four Border Collies and four cats.